workilabs/Bleeper/README.md

 ### Arduino IDE

-1. Go to Arduino > Preferences
-Under `Additional Boards Manager URLs` add this `https://raw.githubusercontent.com/neman-io/Bleeper/master/library.json`
-  > Note: if you already have an URL there, add a comma (,) and then the URL.

-2. Go to Sketch > Include Library > Manage Libraries...
+Go to Sketch > Include Library > Manage Libraries...
 Search for `Bleeper` and click on `Install`

 ### PlatformIO IDE